Miss Tennessee Teen USA

 Six Tennessee teens have gone on to win the Miss Tennessee USA title and compete at Miss USA, including Lynnette Cole, who won the Miss USA title in 2000 and Rachel Smith, Miss USA 2007.
 Both Cole and Smith won Miss Photogenic awards at Miss Teen USA, each five years prior to their Miss USA win.
 This makes Miss Tennessee Teen USA the only state and pageant to have two Miss USAs win the Miss Photogenic award at Miss Teen USA.

-Blye Allen was crowned Miss Tennessee Teen USA 2023 on March 11, 2022, at Austin Peay State University in Clarksville, Tennessee.
-She will represent Tennessee for the title of Miss Teen USA 2023.
+Aniston Leigh Barnette of Bristol was crowned Miss Tennessee Teen USA 2025 on June 28, 2025, at Austin Peay State University in Clarksville, Tennessee.
+She represented Tennessee at Miss Teen USA 2025.